How Did You Spend Your Stimulus Check?by Rob Stoll, CFP®, CFA Financial Advisor & Chief Financial Officer / July 15, 2020

 A recently-released report on consumer finances sheds some light on the subject.
 Each month, the Federal Reserve reports total outstanding consumer debt totals, such as credit cards, auto loans, and student loans.

-Putting this into context, of the $275 billion of stimulus checks sent out, over 35% of those funds have been used to pay down credit cards.
+With $275 billion of stimulus checks sent out over 35% of those funds were used to pay down credit cards.

-How did you use your stimulus check?
-For our household, we had a well-timed break-down with our heat/AC unit so our check was spoken for before we could decide what to do with it!
+For our household, we had a well-timed break-down with our heat/AC unit.
+So our check was spoken for before we could decide what to do with it!